AhmedMohamed5393/template-nest-be/README.md

-# ecardshop-be
+# template-be
-Backend System with Node.js and Nest.js for E-Commerce service
+Template backend system using Node.js and Nest.js

 # note
 1. You will find the needed environmental variables for running the application in .env.sample file but without their values